stela/CarND-Path-Planning-Project/README.md

 ## Valid Trajectories

-The car appears to drive for any length without incidents, after 15 miles and 20 minutes it was still driving without incident.
-With a shorter length of lanes left and right scanned than currently, there was occasionally a problem when changing to a lane with a vehicle having a different speed than our car.
+The car appears to drive for any length without incidents, I never saw it fail sooner than the required 4.32 miles, the longest I had patience to view was 15 miles and 20 minutes driving without an incident.
+There is occasionally a problem when changing to a lane with a vehicle having a different speed than our car.

 The car normally keeps the speed just under the 50 mph speed limit, it only goes slower when braking for a car nearby in front of it.